phorton1/Arduino-libraries-myIOT/docs/readme.md

 how to derive from and extend existing **classes** and are generally familiar with the **Arduino IDE** devlopement environment and know how to manually add **libraries** to it.*

-## Also See

-I have built a number of devices based on this library.
-They may be useful for understanding more about how to use it.
-Please see the following repositories for more information:

-- **[bilgeAlarm](https://github.com/phorton1/Arduino-bilgeAlarm)** - a device to monitor and control two bilge pumps on a sailboat that includes a car alarm if things go wrong
-- **[theClock](https://github.com/phorton1/Arduino-theClock)** - my original laser cut wooden gear clock with a magnetic pendulum
-- **[theClock3](https://github.com/phorton1/Arduino-theClock3)** - a *better*, **more accurate** electromagnetic wooden geared clock

 ## License